Glossary

 Maelstrom: n., a giant whirlpool

-Main-chains: n., a horizontal fitting like a shelf on the outside of the ship, to which the rigging ropes steadying the mainmast are attached
+Main-chains: n., a horizontal fitting like a shelf on the outside of the ship, to which the ropes steadying the mainmast are attached

 Malignity: n., malevolence